Appendix A: Definition of Reporting Terms

 Single Sign-On and Access to Student Data

-• The error band indicates the range of scores that students would very likely receive if the students were to take the test multiple times.
-It is similar to the “margin of error” that newspapers report for public opinion surveys.
+- ELPAC Interim Assessments provide the most precise scores possible within a reasonable time limit, but no assessment can be 100 percent accurate.
+The error band indicates the range of scores that students would very likely receive if the students were to take the test multiple times.
+It is similar to the “margin of error” that is reported for public opinion surveys.

 ELPAC Interim Assessment Reporting